Pollock v. Farmers' Loan & Trust Co.: Decision

-The Court handed down its decision on April 8, 1895, with Chief Justice Melville Fuller delivering the opinion of the Court.
-He ruled in Pollock's favor, stating that the taxes levied by the Wilson-Gorman Act on income from property were unconstitutional.
+The Court handed down its decision on April 8, 1895.
+All told, it was one of the longest set of opinions in Supreme Court history up to that point.
+Chief Justice Melville Fuller delivered the opinion of the Court.
+He ruled in Pollock's favor by stating that the taxes levied by the Wilson-Gorman Act on income from property were unconstitutional.
 The Court treated the tax on income from property as a direct tax.
 The Constitution of the United States then said that such direct taxes were required to be imposed in proportion to the states' population.
 The tax in question had not been apportioned and so was invalid.
 As Chief Justice Fuller stated:

 First.
 We adhere to the opinion already announced—that, taxes on real estate being indisputably direct taxes, taxes on the rents or income of real estate are equally direct taxes.

 Second.
 We are of opinion that taxes on personal property, or on the income of personal property, are likewise direct taxes.

 Third.
 The tax imposed by sections 27 to 37, inclusive, of the act of 1894, so far as it falls on the income of real estate, and of personal property, being a direct tax, within the meaning of the constitution, and therefore unconstitutional and void, because not apportioned according to representation, all those sections, constituting one entire scheme of taxation, are necessarily invalid.

 The decrees hereinbefore entered in this court will be vacated.
 The decrees below will be reversed, and the cases remanded, with instructions to grant the relief prayed.

 The Supreme Court did not rule that all income taxes were direct taxes.
-Instead, the Court held that although generally income taxes are indirect taxes (excises) authorized by the United States Constitution in Article 1, Section 8, Clause 1, taxes on interest, dividends and rents in the 1894 Act had a profound effect on the underlying assets.
-The Court ruled that the tax on dividends, interest and rent should be viewed as a direct tax, as they fell on the property itself, rather than as an indirect tax.
+Instead, the Court held that although generally income taxes are indirect taxes (excises) authorized by the United States Constitution in Article 1, Section 8, Clause 1, taxes on interest, dividends, and rents in the 1894 Act had a profound effect on the underlying assets.
+The Court ruled that the tax on dividends, interest, and rent should be viewed as a direct tax, as they fell on the property itself, rather than as an indirect tax.
 Direct taxes were required to follow the rule of apportionment found in Article 1, Section 2, Clause 3.
 The rule of apportionment requires the amount of a direct tax collected to be divided by the number of members in the United States House of Representatives, with the quotient then multiplied by the number of representatives each state has to determine each state's share of the tax that it then needs to lay and collect, through its own taxing authority.

 A separate holding by the Court in Pollock, that federal taxation of interest earned on certain state bonds violated the doctrine of intergovernmental tax immunity, was declared by the U.S. Supreme Court in 1988 to have been "effectively overruled by subsequent case law" (see South Carolina v.
 Baker).